conorgolden1/testify/README.md

   ```sh
   sudo apt-get install make
   ```
 - **Compiler:** The default compiler used is `gcc`.
-You can customize the compiler by modifying the `test_runner.c` file.
+You can customize the compiler by modifying the macro DEFAULT COMPILER in the `test_runner.c` file.

 ### Limitations

 - **Operating System:** The test runner does not currently support non-Linux operating systems, such as Windows or macOS.
 - **Single Compiler:** The repository is set up to use `gcc` by default.
-While it can be changed in the `test_runner.c` file, there is no built-in support for other compilers out of the box.
+While it can be changed in the `test_runner.c` file by changing the DEFAULT COMPILER macro, there is no built-in support for other compilers out of the box.
 - **File Paths:** The test runner expects relative file paths for includes and source files.
 Absolute paths or non-standard directory structures may cause issues.
 - **Concurrency:** The test runner does not currently support running tests in parallel.
 Tests are executed sequentially.